-It takes a maximum of 72 hours for a baby parrot learning to fly during their ‘sensitive period’ of flight development to realize they can see through glass but cannot fly through glass.
+It takes a maximum of 72 hours for a baby parrot learning to fly during their ‘sensitive period’ of flight development to realize they can see through glass but cannot fly through the glass.
 This ‘sensitive period’ occurs when the average parrot is 8 – 10 weeks old.

 These disabled parrots are generally unable to ‘think on the wing’, and perpetuate the myth that parrots are too stupid to learn to fly in a home.
-This lack of coordination causes a kneejerk reaction by many humans to clip even more of the wing and worsen the problem.
+This lack of coordination causes a knee-jerk reaction by many humans to clip even more of the wing and worsen the problem.

 A parrot in flight for just a few minutes receives more exercise than an active flightless parrot receives all day.
 A healthy wild parrot does not pant after flying a long distance yet very few pet parrots can fly across the room or aggressively flap their wings without an extended period of panting.

-We all know the mental and physical benefits of exercise on all aspects of life.
-If a parrot is healthy it can concentrate and focus its attention, learn faster, and is more easily trained and will probably live longer.
+We all know the mental and physical benefits of exercise in all aspects of life.
+If a parrot is healthy it can concentrate and focus its attention, learn faster, and is more easily trained, and will probably live longer.

-courtesy The Parrot University
+Courtesy The Parrot University